SavviX/Zlaude/README.md

 Still in the developer tools, switch from the Network tab to the Application tab.
 On the left look for `Cookies -> https://app.slack.com` then copy the value starting with `xoxd-`.
 After this we are done with the developer tools.

 ### TEAM_ID
 This is the ID of your Slack workspace.
 You can find this by clicking on the name of Slack workspace in the top left.
 It should show your workspace URL.
 The part before `.slack.com` will be your TEAM_ID.
-For example, if the URL is `slaude-workspace.slack.com` then `slaude-workspace` is the TEAM_ID.
+For example, if the URL is `Zlaude-workspace.slack.com` then `Zlaude-workspace` is the TEAM_ID.

 ### CHANNEL
 The ID of the channel we want to start the prompt threads in.
 This can be any channel, but a good fit is the default `#random` channel that comes with your workspace by default.
 Whatever channel you go with, open it and click the little arrow at the top next to the channel name.
 You can find the channel ID at the bottom of the resulting popup.